Makawao, Maui

 Location, Parking and Directions

-Makawao is in Upcountry Maui on the slopes below Haleakala, inland from Paia and Haiku and near Kula.
+Makawao is located in Upcountry Maui on the lower slopes of Haleakala, inland from Paia and north of Kula.
+The town is reached by Upcountry roads from central Maui, the north shore and the Haleakala Highway area.